ttytm/emoji-mart-desktop/README.md

 # Emoji Mart Desktop App

-An emoji picker desktop application - built to serve as an example of using webview with a modern web framework.
+An emoji picker desktop application - built to serve as an example of using [webview](https://github.com/ttytm/webview) with a modern web framework.
 Nevertheless, it is a real and capable application.
-So if you just want to use it, nothing should stop you from doing so
+So if you just want to use it, nothing should stop you from doing so.

 ## Application - Usage